-DemeterF's multiple-dispatch and traversal type checking is related to work on static checking of multi-methods [56].
-Though Millstien and Chambers are more concerned with balancing modularity and expressiveness, they do focus on eliminating problems associated with multi-method overloading and subclassing across modules.
 Agrawal et al. [7] focus on a simple model of dynamic dispatch and reduce the type checking problem to (1) checking the consistency of overlapping signatures, and (2) confirming that call sites are correct.
 Chambers and Leavens [21] eliminate overloading ambiguities by requiring that every combination of argument types have a most specific method signature to dispatch to.
 Their goal is to catch such errors at compile-time, rather than raising a runtime method ambiguous exception.
+Our type system succinctly (and formally) solves many of the same problems, though each of these projects contains useful ideas that could be applied to DemeterF in order to improve modularity and independence of type checking and traversal generation.

-DemeterF dispatch is more like CLOS [65], in that we have an implicit total ordering of applicable method signatures (including shorter signatures), which avoids ambiguities.
-We are more interested in the possible return types during traversal when using an instance of a given function-class, and making sure that every case has an applicable function.
+DemeterF dispatch is more like CLOS [66], in that we have an implicit total ordering of applicable method signatures.
+Our dispatch strategy has been chosen to avoid ambiguities, since we are more interested in the possible return types during traversal using an instance of a given function-class, and making sure that every case has an applicable function.

-6.3 Generic and Strategic Programming
+7.3 Generic and Strategic Programming

-Our view of generic programming is influenced by many different projects ranging from generalized folds [64, 54], light-weight functional approaches [44, 45, 47], and visitors [42, 60] to full-fledged generic programming [37, 33], attribute grammars [41], and multi-methods [21, 7].
+Our view of generic programming is influenced by many different projects ranging from generalized folds [65, 55], light-weight functional approaches [45, 46, 48], and visitors [43, 61] to full-fledged generic programming [38, 34], attribute grammars [42], and multi-methods [21, 7].

-The notion of traversals that we use is closest to Sheard and Fegaras' work on generalized folds [64], drawing inspiration from Meijer et al. [54].
-Our traversal function is similar to Sheard's general functor, E, which he uses to implement fold, though we group functions into a class/object, rather than passing them as arguments.
-Our single traverse function takes the place of a number of very complex functions, one for each value constructor.
+The notion of traversals that we use is closest to Sheard and Fegaras' work on generalized folds [65], drawing inspiration from Meijer et al. [55].
+Though these papers mostly provide a blueprint for modeling folds, our traversal function is similar to Sheard's implementation of fold, though we group functions into a class/object, rather than passing them as argument tuples.
+In each case our single traverse function takes the place of a number of very complex functions, one for each value constructor.
+The benefits of a single traversal function become more apparent when dealing with mutually-recursive types, where fold functions can become difficult to manage.
+Rather than fixing calls to a particular function argument, our type-based dispatch allows function-classes to abstract multiple cases into one combine method, or overload a case based on argument types.